Tessa-777/StudyGapAI-Backend/README.md

 ## Development & Authorship

-StudyGapAI was developed entirely by Theresia Saumu as the sole developer for the WUD AI Hackathon 2024 (1st Place Winner).
+StudyGapAI was developed entirely by Theresia Saumu as the sole developer for the WUD AI Hackathon 2025 (1st Place Winner).

-**Technical Development:** 100% developed by Theresia Kitele
+**Technical Development:** 100% developed by Theresia Saumu
 - Full-stack architecture and implementation
 - All backend code (Python Flask)
 - All frontend code